ChesterCheung/ChesterCheung.github.io/_posts/2019-8-1-DL-Cat&Dogs-Binary-classification.md

 > Also its my first time to finish one deep learning work myself.

 My works are all based on Kaggle platform to have a better operation and are more convinent  to commit and modify.
-Also this is the general way
+Also this is the general way to doing some works about machine learning and deep learning and data science.

 [DL of Cats & Dogs Binary Classification](https://www.kaggle.com/chestercheung/dl-of-cats-dogs-binary-classification)